docker-library/docs/ubuntu/content.md

 ENV LANG en_US.utf8
 ```

+## Unminimize

+Starting from [Ubuntu 24.10 "Oracular Oriole"](https://discourse.ubuntu.com/t/oracular-oriole-release-notes/44878#unminimize), the `unminimize` command will no longer be shipped by default on all minimal images.
+It has now been moved to a dedicated package which can be installed via `apt-get install -y unminimize`.

 # How is the rootfs built?

 The tarballs published by Canonical, referenced by `dist-*` tags in https://git.launchpad.net/cloud-images/+oci/ubuntu-base Git repository, are built from scripts that live in [the livecd-rootfs project](https://code.launchpad.net/~ubuntu-core-dev/livecd-rootfs/+git/livecd-rootfs/+ref/ubuntu/master), especially `live-build/auto/build`.
 The builds are run on Launchpad.
 For build history see `livefs` build pages of individual releases on Launchpad: